 Our commitment to making lives better is evidenced by our belief that we have a responsibility to educate people about how water is one of our most precious natural resources.
-That's why, for the past 31 years, the RWA has offered hands-on environmental education programs to show young people how their actions impact the ecosystem.
+That's why, since 1990, the RWA has offered hands-on environmental education programs to show young people how their actions impact the ecosystem.

 Educating our future water consumers and environmental advocates has always been a priority at the RWA.
 The RWA's Whitney Water Center provides free, hands-on water science programs to schools within the RWA service district.
-This past year, more than 5,000 students from 25 different schools and organizations participated in classroom programs, field trips, water science loan boxes or field experiences.
+In Fiscal 2023, more than 8,360 students from 40 different schools and organizations participated in classroom programs, field trips, water science loan boxes or field experiences.